Written by V Saravana Kumar and published on 09 September 2021.

-Bullying leaves a scar in a child’s mind that never really heals.
-So, the focus should be on prevention rather than cure, say two experts who share tips on how to curb this menace.
+Bullying leaves a scar in a child's mind that never really heals.
+So, the focus should be on prevention rather than cure.
+We talked to two experts of the field who share tips on how to curb this menace

 A survey conducted by ParentCircle and the market research firm IMRB in 2016 unearthed the shocking fact that every third child in school is bullied.
 The survey covered 2,700 respondents who included children and parents from across the length and breadth of India.
 The fact that schools contain children from diverse sections of society makes them a fertile ground for bullying.
 Experts and educationists also agree that bullying has been going on in schools for many years.